gene1wood/puppet-credstash/README.md

 ###Prerequisite: Stored credentials

-puppet-credstash fetches and decrypts credentials.
+The credstash module fetches and decrypts credentials.
 These credentials must have previously been encrypted and uploaded with credstash.

 ##Limitations

-puppet-credstash has been tested on RedHat based systems and should also work under Debian systems.
+The credstash module has been tested on RedHat based systems and should also work under Debian systems.

 Currently, credstash 1.3.1 does not store the encryption contexts used for encryption when credentials are stored.
-As a result, in order for puppet-credstash to fetch credentials with credstash, that encryption context must be provided in the puppet-credstash configuration file.
-Since the puppet-credstash configuration file must be present *before* facter runs and as a result *before* puppet runs, it would have to be made available by being burned into the AMI, written by a `user_data` driven script or by some other non-puppet means.
+As a result, in order for the credstash module to fetch credentials with credstash, that encryption context must be provided in the credstash module configuration file.
+Since the credstash module configuration file must be present *before* facter runs and as a result *before* puppet runs, it would have to be made available by being burned into the AMI, written by a `user_data` driven script or by some other non-puppet means.
 This is not ideal.
-Once credstash supports recording of encryption contexts, this dependence on a puppet-credstash configuration file can be removed.
+Once credstash supports recording of encryption contexts, this dependence on a credstash module configuration file can be removed.

 ##Development